 \section{Higher-dimensional cells}

 One can imagine adapting the NEB method to search for higher-dimensional cells.
-Given an initial $k$-cell with $k>1$, one would like to move it towards a maximum density $k$-cell.
-We describe a straightforward approach which we use with our test data sets.
-We model a $k$-cell as a graph $G = (V, E)$ with all edges simple.
-Given a node $\alpha \in V$, let $v_\alpha\in \R^n$ denote its position and $V_\alpha = \{ \beta \in V\ |\ \{\alpha, \beta\} \in E \}$ denote its set of incident vertices.
+Suppose for $k > 1$ that we have obtained the $(k-1)$-skeleton of a CW complex model.
+Now given an initial $k$-cell, we would like to move it towards a maximum density $k$-cell, and we describe a na\"ive approach.
+We model a $k$-cell by a graph $G = (V, E)$ that is the 1-skeleton of a regular CW complex homeomorphic to a $k$-cell.
+We choose an attaching map from the boundary of the $k$-cell to the $(k-1)$-skeleton of the CW complex model; this fixes the nodes in $V$ that lie in the boundary of the $k$-cell.
+Given a node $\alpha \in V$, let $v_\alpha\in \R^n$ denote its position and let $V_\alpha = \{ \beta \in V\ |\ \{\alpha, \beta\} \in E \}$ denote its set of incident vertices.
 We estimate the $k$-dimensional tangent space at $v_\alpha$ to be the span of the first $k$ components of a principal component analysis on $\{ v_\beta - v_\alpha\ |\ \beta \in V_\alpha \}$.
-Specified boundary nodes lie in the $(k-1)$-skeleton of our CW model and remain fixed, but if $\alpha$ is not a boundary node, then we define
+If $\alpha$ is not a boundary node, then we define

 to be the force at vertex $\alpha$.
 As before, $\nabla f(v_\alpha)|_\perp$ is the component of $\nabla f(v_\alpha)$ perpendicular to the tangent space and is called the gradient force.
 Gradient constant $c$ adjusts the strength of the force.
 The term $\sum_{\beta \in V_\alpha} (v_\beta - v_\alpha)$ is the spring force.
 We numerically solve the system of first order differential equations $v_\alpha' = F_\alpha$.